3 Min ReadFebruary 4, 2025

 So how do you drive customers to your bays, specifically, when their tires are in need of service?
 Dealerships are uniquely positioned to leverage their familiarity with the vehicle and the name-brand tires specifically designed for them.

-Position Your Dealership as the Right Place to Get Tires Serviced
+Position Your Dealership as the Right Place To Get Tires Serviced

 If a customer is already receiving regular vehicle service at your dealership, tire tread wear will likely be mentioned in a vehicle health status report.
 You can refer back to previous vehicle reports to see how much tread wear their tires have had each visit.